wichers/shelly_dimmer/README.md

-# Shelly Dimmer PWM ESP8266 Arduino library
+# Shelly Dimmer implementation for esphome